 - Paperless Layer: This can easily store and retrieve information digitally.
 It includes Aadhaar e-KYC, e-Sign, and the Digital Locker.
 This paperless layer is owned by the Department of Electronics and Information Technology

-- Presence-less Layer: This is a unique digital biometric identity with an open API access.
+- Presence-less Layer: This is a unique digital biometric identity with open API access.
 This layer includes the Aadhaar card and Mobile Aadhaar and is owned by the Unique Identification Authority of India.

 Key Parts of India Stack